epam/Wilma/config/environment/README.txt

 After this, the test environment is ready for integration/functional test.

 2. Run Automated tests
-- A Jenkins job exists that is triggered by a successful wilma-deploy job. wilma-deploy job executes this shell
+- A Jenkins job exists (wilma-autotest) that is triggered by a successful wilma-deploy job. wilma-autotest job executes this shell

      chmod 755 ./gradlew